ilanBitan/MarioGame/README.md

     * If you run ```ls``` (Mac, Linux) or ```dir``` (Windows) you should see ```libs```, ```src```, and ```assets``` listed as *part* of the output.
 3. Run:
     >```gradle fatJar```
-    * This will create a fat JAR containing all the dependencies for the project.
+    * This will create a fat JAR containing all the dependencies for the game.
 4. Run
     >```java -jar build/libs/mario-1.0-SNAPSHOT-all.jar```
     * This should open a new Window with the Mario game running.